yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >**Kendrick mass (KM)** was developed to simplify classification and
 >identification of repeating units in molecules, typically
 >homologous CH2 series, which differ only by the number of base
->units.
-It sets the mass of the molecular fragment to integer value
+>units (-CH2 groups in this case).
+It sets the mass of the molecular fragment to
->in atomic mass units (amu).
+>integer value in atomic mass units (amu).
 >
 >KM is derived by normalization of the exact mass of a
 >compound to a known reference unit.
 A common reference is the CH2